 Students in medical fields at public universities in Haiti must complete several months of community service upon graduation.
-Since 1996, dozens have chosen to work at the St. Boniface Hospital in Fond des Blancs, even though it is often far from home.
+Since 1996, dozens have chosen to work at SBH in Fond des Blancs, even though it is often far from home.

 26-year-old Theodule Jean Baptiste finished seven years of studies at the Faculty of Medicine and Pharmacy at the State University in Port-au-Prince last year.
-Since December 2011, he has worked as an admitting physician at St. Boniface, which is even further from his hometown of Cap-Haïtien, in the country’s north.
+Since December 2011, he has worked as an admitting physician at SBH, which is even further from his hometown of Cap-Haïtien, in the country’s north.